rockstardevs/bake/README.md

 ## Installation

-Either download the latest pre compiled binary for you platform, from the links above.
+Either download the latest pre compiled binary for your platform, from the links above.

 **OR**